jjiantong/Boyi/MM/README.md

 - <i>B</i> is a 1024 * 1024 matrix, and
 - <i>C</i> is a 2048 * 1024 matrix.

-This application is a demo provide by Intel FPGA. please see [Intel FPGA OpenCL Design Examples page](https://www.intel.com/content/www/us/en/programmable/products/design-software/embedded-software-developers/opencl/support.html "Title") for more details.
+This application is a demo provide by Intel FPGA.
+Please see [Intel FPGA OpenCL Design Examples page](https://www.intel.com/content/www/us/en/programmable/products/design-software/embedded-software-developers/opencl/support.html "Title") for more details.

-## Software & Hardware Requirement

-- Quartus Prime Design Software: 16.1 or later
-- Intel FPGA SDK for OpenCL: 16.1 or later
-- Intel FPGA Runtime Environment for OpenCL: 16.1 or later
-- Board Support Package: 16.1-compatible
-- Board Hardware
-- Microsoft Visual Studio: 2010 or later

 ## Packet Structure